ChatGPT calorie counter

 No calorie tracker is perfect.
 The goal is consistent, useful estimates.
 Read: accuracy: what’s realistic.

-Want the low-friction version?
+Want the lighter version?

 TrueCal is built around the conversational workflow: you describe the meal, it estimates calories and macros, and it keeps a clean log over time.
 Learn more on how it works or check pricing.